ljhopkins2/broadcastify-archtk/README.md

       1. ensure the driver is in your computer's `PATH` (here's [a great resource for Mac users](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) on that front) OR
       1. supply a relative path to the driver (including driver name) in `config.ini` > `[selenium_config]` > `WEBDRIVER_PATH`<br><br>

-1. **Fulfill dependencies**.
+1. **Fulfill the dependencies**.
 Ensure you've installed and upgraded the following Python libraries:
     - `BeautifulSoup4`
     - `collections`
     - `configparser`